sanakhuram/sanakhuram/README.md

-- 👋 Hi, I’m @sanakhuram
+- 👋 Hi, I’m Sana
-- 🌱 I’m currently taking a Front End developer course at Noroff
+- 🌱 I am a student at Noroff Education enrolled to study front-end development.
-- 💞️ I’m looking to collaborate on designing
+- 💞️ I’ am a Miniature Painter , iam exicted to create new designs.
 - 📫 How to reach me sana.khuram.baig@gmail.com

 <!---